-Along with that file some other technical data, which helps server to contact user, are also exchanged, like IP address, metadata and connection type.
-With the use of secure connection protocols like SFTP or TLS, these exchange data is encrypted and hence only the client, and the server knows the incoming and outgoing data.
+Along with that file some other technical data, which helps server to contact users, are also exchanged, like IP address, metadata and connection type.
+With the use of secure connection protocols like SFTP or TLS, these exchange data are encrypted and hence only the client, and the server knows the incoming and outgoing data.
 There is an encryption key, a shared secret code known only by communication parties, to decrypt the data.
 Therefore, when a hacker steals data, he will get some useless scrambled data.

 Perfect forward secrecy is more than just encryption

 Perfect forward secrecy is a step forward security measure than regular encryption.

 PFS is encryption with a temporary private key which is produced in VPN client and the VPN server.